Azure/ResourceModules/docs/wiki/The context - Logical layers and personas.md

 ### How does a Module Developer benefit from CARML?

 - Contributes to building and maintaining a common code base.
-Particularly beneficial to customer that have an Enterprise or Distributed Operating model.
+Particularly beneficial to customers that have an Enterprise or Distributed Operating model.